 Go beyond digital marketing and send a printed postcard campaign that people can hold in their hands.
-Target contacts around the world, and we’ll send the postcards on your behalf.
+Target any of your contacts around the world, or introduce yourself to a new audience.

-In this article, you’ll learn how to create a one-time send postcard campaign in MailChimp.
+In this article, you’ll learn how to create a one-time send postcard campaign, and how to use our postcard audience tool to reach more people.

 Here are some things to know before you begin this process.